MethodM4N/MethodM4N/README.md

 <img src="https://github.com/MethodM4N/MethodM4N/blob/main/Images/Portrait.gif" alt="portrait" width="335" height="479" align="right" />

 - 📈 Improving the skills that I've learned and continue to learn new things
-- 💬 Looking to work in a close-knit team on interesting projects
+- 💬 Looking to work in a close-knit team on interesting projects, it would be cool to work with experienced colleagues
 - 🏂 I like snowboarding, chess, learn English
 - 🎮 I love video games, traveling, listening to music
 - 🧍 Yep it's me ----->>